 }

-Congratulations, you've successfully deployed and tested your first Serverless endpoint!
+Congratulations!
+You’ve successfully deployed and tested your first Serverless endpoint.

 Next steps